 Chen's poetry has been featured at poetry readings across the country, including Poets Against Rape, Word from the Streets, and APAture Arts Festival: A Window on the Art of Young Asian Pacific Americans.
-Her work has been published in anthologies and journals including Troubling the Line: Trans and Genderqueer Poetry and Poetics, A Face to Meet the Faces: an Anthology of Contemporary Persona Poetry, Quarterly West, Court Green, Indiana Review, Diagram, Iron Horse Literary Review, and BorderSenses.
-She has won an Oscar Wilde honorable mention for "Two River Girls," a poem from The Heart's Traffic.
+Their work has been published in anthologies and journals including Troubling the Line: Trans and Genderqueer Poetry and Poetics, A Face to Meet the Faces: an Anthology of Contemporary Persona Poetry, Quarterly West, Court Green, Indiana Review, Diagram, Iron Horse Literary Review, and BorderSenses.
+They have won an Oscar Wilde honorable mention for "Two River Girls," a poem from The Heart's Traffic.

-Her poem-play "The Geisha Author Interviews," also from The Heart's Traffic was nominated for a John Cauble Short Play Award.
-Chen has also been awarded residencies and fellowships from Soul Mountain Retreat, Vermont Studio Center, the Fine Arts Work Center, the Paden Institute, Virginia Center for the Creative Arts and Millay Colony for the Arts, the Norman Mailer Center, Ragdale Foundation and Can Serrat.
+Their poem-play "The Geisha Author Interviews," also from The Heart's Traffic was nominated for a John Cauble Short Play Award.
+Chen has also been awarded residencies and fellowships from Soul Mountain Retreat, Vermont Studio Center, the Fine Arts Work Center, the Paden Institute, Virginia Center for the Creative Arts, Millay Colony for the Arts, the Norman Mailer Center, Ragdale Foundation and Can Serrat.

-A graduate of Tufts University, she earned an MFA in Creative Writing and Writing for the Performing Arts from the University of California, Riverside and is currently in the PhD program at the University of Wisconsin Milwaukee.
+A graduate of Tufts University, they earned an MFA in Creative Writing and Writing for the Performing Arts from the University of California, Riverside and is currently completing a PhD program at the University of Wisconsin Milwaukee.
 They currently teach creative writing at Sam Houston State University, where they are a poetry editor for the Texas Review.